Last updated on April 6, 2020.

 Cons of Using Google Calendar as an Editorial Calendar:

 - Limited scalability.
-This is a very simple solution.
+This is a very simple editorial calendar.
 Using Google Calendar to manage your editorial process can become cumbersome if your publishing frequency increases.

 - Limited collaboration capabilities.
 Complex editorial workflows would benefit from a more robust tool.

-If your team already uses a productivity solution you might be able to build an editorial calendar right into your existing tool.
+If your team uses a productivity solution, you might be able to create an editorial calendar using your existing task or project management tool.
 This is a terrific option when several team members work on each piece of content.
-The right solution can help you manage that workflow and keep everyone informed.
+The right solution can help you manage your workflow and keep everyone informed.

 There are many such tools, but I prefer Asana and will use it to illustrate this point.

 Asana organizes work into “projects” and the individual “tasks” related to each project.
 You can then view those tasks as a list, on a calendar, or on a “Kanban” board.
-Here’s an example of an editorial calendar project in Asana that has been set up using the Kanban method.
+Here’s an example of an Asana editorial calendar project that uses the Kanban method.

 In this example, a card represents each piece of content (or task) you intend to create.
 As work is completed, you move the cards from left to right to visually track your progress.
 But the real magic happens inside each individual card.

-Within each card, you can break down tasks into subtasks and assign them to individual contributors.
+Within each card, you can break down tasks into subtasks and assign them to your contributors.
 For instance, if you need a graphic for your next blog post, you can assign that subtask to your graphic designer.
 That person will get an alert (with the requested due date).
-They can then either accept the assignment or request a change.
+They can then either accept the assignment or propose a change.

-This is just one example of how to build an editorial calendar and workflow using a productivity tool.
-The list of pros and cons will vary based on the tool you choose and how you use it, but here are the pros and cons of using Asana.
+This is just one example of how to create an editorial calendar and workflow using a productivity tool.
+The pros and cons will vary based on the solution you choose and how you use it, but here are the pros and cons of using an Asana editorial calendar.

-Pros of Using Asana as an Editorial Calendar:
+Pros of Creating an Editorial Calendar in Asana:

-- If you already use the solution you can build your editorial calendar right into your existing task management workflow.
+- If you already use Asana, you can build your editorial calendar right into your existing task management workflow.
 This negates the need to juggle documents or manage a complicated solution adoption process.

 - Collaboration features make it easy to communicate the status of individual pieces of content and their associated tasks.
 This will help you avoid bottlenecks.

-- Premium features add rich project management functionality that improves the tool’s utility.
+- Premium features add rich project management and organizational functionality that improves the tool’s utility.

-Cons of Using Asana as an Editorial Calendar:
+Cons of Creating an Editorial Calendar in Asana:

 - Most productivity tools were designed to manage a wide variety of projects and tasks.
 This means they may lack features of particular interest to content managers.